External Storage Access

 In imperative smart contract languages like Solidity, reasoning about external state is typically done by calling some methods in the external contract that access or modify that contract's state.
 In Pint however, the storage variables of a contract are public and can be accessed from outside the contract using the contract's interface.

 While a contract's interface contains all the public symbols that can be externally accessed, it does not specify the address of the contract.
-The address of a contract is 256-bit value that uniquely identify the contract on the blockchain.
-Specifying the address is required because multiple contracts with different addresses may share the same interface.
+The address of a contract is a 256-bit value that uniquely identify the contract on the blockchain.
+Specifying the address is required because multiple contracts with different implementations may share the same interface.

 interface Counter {